antimof/UxPlay/README.txt

 # Changelog

 1.66 2023-09-05 Fix IPV6 support.
-Add option to restrict clients to those on a list of allowed clientIDs, or to block connections from clients on a list of blocked clientIDs.
+Add option to restrict clients to those on a list of allowed deviceIDs, or to block connections from clients on a list of blocked deviceIDs.
+Fix for #207 from @thiccaxe (screen lag in vsync mode after client wakes from sleep).

 1.65.3 2023-07-23 Add RPM spec file; add warning if required gstreamer libav feature "avdec_aac" is missing: (this occurs in RPM-based